Flag of Cuba

-The national flag of Cuba (Bandera nacional de Cuba) consists of five alternating stripes (three navy blue and two white) and a cherry red chevron at the hoist, within which is a white five-pointed star.
+The national flag of Cuba, also known as the Flag of the Lone Star (Bandera de la Estrella Solitaria), consists of five alternating stripes (three navy blue and two white) and a cherry red chevron at the hoist, within which is a white five-pointed star.
 It was designed in 1849 and officially adopted May 20, 1902.
 The flag is referred to as the Estrella Solitaria, or the Lone Star flag.
 Vexillologist Alfred Znamierowski assigns the flag to his Stars and Stripes flag family.

 History and symbolism

 Fighting against the Spanish Crown with the rebel armies of Venezuela, Narciso López moved from his native Caracas to Havana, Cuba.
 His involvement in anti-colonial movements forced him into exile.
 In 1849, he moved to New York City, United States, where he continued to advocate for an independent Cuba.

 The three blue stripes represent the three departments in which Cuba was divided at that time; the white, purity of the patriot cause; and the red triangle, a symbol of strength, constancy, and Mason influences (triangles are Masonic symbols for equality and were found in a number of other flags in the former Spanish empire).

 The poet Miguel Teurbe Tolón designed the flag alongside Lopez, based upon the story of López's vision.
 Emilia Teurbe Tolón, Miguel's wife, sewed the first flag, under the guidance and direction of Marta Abreu, the "Patroness of Cuba."
 López and Tolón, together with José Aniceto Iznaga Borrell, his nephew José María Sánchez Iznaga, Cirilo Villaverde and Juan Manuel Macías, settled upon the final design for the flag of Cuba: two white stripes, three blue, a red triangle, and a lone star.

 López used this same flag in 1850 to carry out his ultimately unsuccessful coup attempt to liberate Cuba from Spanish rule.
 On May 19, 1850, Cuban rebels took the coastal town of Cárdenas, and hoisted the lone-star flag for the first time.

 A year after the start of the Ten Years' War, the first Constituent Assembly of the Republic of Cuba met arms in Guáimaro, Camagüey Province.
 The debate focused on two flags of great symbolism, the Demajagua – which was very similar to the Chilean flag – created by Carlos Manuel de Céspedes to give start to the war of independence, and the Lone Star of López, the latter being chosen in recognition of López having taken the first step towards the freedom of Cuba.
 The Demajagua flag was not scrapped, but instead was put in the House of Representatives sessions and retained as part of the national treasure.